The Hookean Law of Black Holes and Fragmentation: Insights from Maximum Force Conjecture and Ruppeiner Geometry: Discussion: The Nature of the Hookean Law

-Once we know the force value at which the fragmentation occurs, we can set $F_2$ to this value and then plot the line in the $(S,T)$-plane.
 It turns out that the fragmentation line is above the maximum force line $F=1/4$ (See Fig.(\ref{pic2}) for the $d=6$ case).
 Except in $d=6$ in which the maximum force line corresponds to the upper boundary of $\mathcal{R}>0$ region (and thus the fragmentation line lies in the $\mathcal{R}<0$ region), in all dimensions $d>6$ the fragmentation line also lies in the $\mathcal{R}>0$ region.
 From the interpretation of the Ruppeiner scalar curvature, this means that generically the fast-spinning black holes tend to break when the interaction between the underlying microstructures (perhaps ``spacetime atoms'' \cite{1603.08658}) is sufficiently repulsive.
 Intuitively, if the interaction is attractive, it tends to restore any stretching that occurs to the horizon.
 As the interaction becomes repulsive, the flattening of the horizon due to large angular momentum eventually breaks the black hole.
-As the number of dimension increases, a stronger repulsion is required before fragmentation can occur.
-A possible explanation -- at least intuitively -- is that in higher dimension, a spacetime atom would have more neighbors that it bonds to in the additional spatial directions, hence requiring more force to break the bond.
+As the number of dimension increases, the fragmentation line shifts closer towards the divergent $\mathcal{R}$ line.
+A possible explanation -- at least intuitively -- is that in higher dimensions, a spacetime atom would have more neighbors that it bonds to in the additional spatial directions, hence making it more difficult to break the bond\footnote{Interestingly -- though perhaps not directly relevant -- it was previously found that repulsive effect due to the rotation dominates over attraction due to the mass in $d > 5$ at large $r$ \cite{2004.09242}.}.
+Note that, as mentioned in Sec.(\ref{2}), the numerical values of $F_2$ at which fragmentation occurs \emph{decreases} with dimensions.
+At first sight this seems to contradict the previous statement that the bonds are more difficult to break in higher dimensions.
+However, we cannot really compare the magnitude of $F_2$ in different dimensions directly as they would have different physical dimensions.
+What we \emph{can} compare is the various $F_2$ with respect to their respective divergent $\mathcal{R}$-line.
 In all cases, fragmentation occurs before the maximum force is attained, so in this sense the maximum force conjecture holds.
 We remark that Emparan and Myers \cite{0308056} conjectured that even in 5 dimensions, fragmentation could occur at $a^2/\mu \approx 0.72$, which is slightly less than the value the Hookean force attains its maximum $a^2/\mu = 0.75$.
 This is consistent with the situation in higher dimensions.